-What We Do How We Show We Are Doing A Great Job Council's services Performance Measures (with 2017/18 results) Targets 2018/19 Targets 2019/20 Targets 2020/21 Targets 2021/22 - 27/28 Council provides a wide range of accessible and well-maintained sports facilities to increase levels of participation in sport and active recreation.
+What We Do How We Show We Are Doing A Great Job How We Show We Are Doing A Great Job Council's services Performance Measures (with 2017/18 results) Targets 2018/19 Targets 2019/20 Targets 2020/21 Targets 2021/22 - 27/28 Council provides a wide range of accessible and well-maintained sports facilities to increase levels of participation in sport and active recreation.
 [Active Community Plan] A 30-year Asset Management Plan is in place and major AMP projects approved in the 10 Year Plan are achieved. (met) Specific projects will be listed in the Plan.
-Specific projects will be listed in the Plan.
-Specific projects will be listed in the Plan.
-Specific projects will be listed in the Plan.
 (Note: These facilities are city-wide reserves, amenity reserves and playgrounds, reserves, sports fields, the Central Energy Trust Arena, walkways and shared paths, and swimming pools.)
 Sports fields are available for weekend organised use.
-(98%) Swimming pool annual usage: At least 85% At least 85% At least 85% At least 85% • Lido (new) More than 330,000 people • Freyberg (new) More than 110,000 people.
+(98%) Swimming pool annual usage: • Lido (new) At least 85% More than 330,000 people people people people • Freyberg (new) More than 110,000 people.
+More than 110,000 people.
+More than 110,000 people.
+More than 110,000 people.
 Council funds and works in partnership with external recreation organisations to help increase levels of participation in sport and active recreation.
 [Active Community Plan] Funding is distributed and the key objectives achieved with the funding are described. (new) Narrative measure Narrative measure Narrative measure Narrative measure Council manages its Active Community Activity in a financially sustainable way.
-Major services and projects are provided within budget.
-5 (new) Services and projects within budget
+Major services and projects are provided within budget. (new) Services and projects within budget Services and projects within budget Services and projects within budget Services and projects within budget